Posted2DaDev/support/docs/terms.md

 :::

 ### <font color="#C21807">[1] Branding</font>
-Our branding is to remain on products, though may be removed if given special permission from Devs Stuff Management.
+Our branding is to remain on products, though may be removed if given special permission from prplSolutions Management.

 ### <font color="#C21807">[2] Custom GUIs</font>
 We encourage you to make custom GUI's for our products, however we will not provide support for it.